ssu-humane/factcheck-ko-c2e2/README.md

 We used the data provided by the baseline.
 The data can be obtained through the baseline github.

-List of the data pulled by the baseline respository.
+List of the data pulled by the baseline repository.
 - `data/wiki_claims.json`: Human-Annotated Dataset for the Factcheck
 - `data/train_val_test_ids.json`: Lists of claim ids for train/validation/test split
-- `data/wiki/wiki_docs.json`: Wikipedia documents corresponing to claims in `wiki_claims.json`
+- `data/wiki/wiki_docs.json`: Wikipedia documents corresponding to claims in `wiki_claims.json`
 - `dr/dr_results.json`